Why do we need wraparound services in mental health care treatment?

 Let’s consider the relative effectiveness (as well as cost-effectiveness) of having many “heads” working together to resolve issues, all with a common aim of helping to improve the mental health of a shared client with complex needs.
 One study clearly showed the positive after-effects of participation of children in a wraparound program, with increased potential for long-term social inclusion through employment and further education.

-And secondly, a team approach, which values family and carers as key members also provides support to non-professionals involved in client care, which in turn, provides support and facilitates the treatment approaches of professional team members.
+And secondly, a team approach, which values family and carers as key members, also provides support to non-professionals involved in client care.
+Which in turn provides support and facilitates the treatment approaches of professional team members.

-Why you need to consider wraparound care
+Why you should consider working in mental health care

 When it comes to clients with complex needs, wraparound care should always be considered as an approach to care planning.